 Now if you don’t like the idea of soaking pans and dishes for hours to get rid of dried food, then using an expired card to scrape the pot or pan instead is a quick and nifty solution.
 Get rid of dishpan hands – use an expired credit card!

 13. Lamp shade

-Let your imagination really run wild and by glueing several cards together you can make everyday objects such as a lamp shade, for example
+Let your imagination really run wild – by gluing several cards together, you can make everyday objects such as a lamp shade.

 14. Guitar pick

 For musically minded readers, a simple and cost-effective solution for guitar players is to cut up your expired card to make some guitar picks.
 This solution is music to the ears for the cost-conscious.

 15. Earbud holder

 This is a real sign of the times: so many of us are virtually connected to a smartphone device, and earbuds are a necessity for the commute to work.
 How many times have you had to rummage through your bag or handbag to find them hopelessly tangled up?
 Turn your expired card into a handy earbud holder.
 This is a very practical and useful way to recycle a card!

 Now this is a fashion statement and a half.
 You can always turn your expired bank and credit card into earrings.
 This seems to be quite a popular use for expired cards, and one that is also sure to impress your bank manager for your financial acumen.